brucemack/WARS-Birdhouse/README.md

 other applications that can take advantage of the fully-autonomous nature of the repeater stations.
 This project is being undertaken by members of the Wellesley Amateur Radio Society (W1TKZ grid FN42).
 The design is made available for amateur (non-commercial) purposes in the spirit of experimentation and knowledge sharing amongst the ham community.
-At the very least, we're creating homes for some lucky birds in the area.
+At the very least, we're creating homes for some lucky birds in our area.

 Please contact Bruce MacKinnon (KC1FSZ) for more detail on the technical aspects of this project.
 I am interested in home-brew radio projects, many of which can be